YurkoFlisk/checkers/README.md

 # Checkers

-Current stable version - 1.4
+Current stable version - 1.5
-Working draft - version 1.5

 Checkers program with simple interface written on WinAPI with GDI+.
 Uses Russian checkers rules
 Program's features:
+- normal and misere rules
-- playing pvp games
+- pvp games
-- playing games with computer
+- games with computer
 - AI hints
-- doing and undoing moves
+- undoing and redoing moves
+- saving and loading positions
 - saving and loading games in standard checkers notation

 For launching, use Checkers.exe if you have Visual C++ Redistributable 2015 installed, or Checkers_static.exe if you don't(first variant is preferable)

 # License

-Licensed under GNU GPL v3
+Licensed under GNU General Public License v3